 By studying literature, English majors develop skills that are valued in every profession – the ability to analyze, interpret, synthesize, write and explain complex information in clear, concise and thoughtful way.
-Our graduates go on to successful careers in a wide range of industries, and have pursued advanced degrees in areas such as English, Education, and Creative Writing at institutions including Brooklyn College, Columbia University, Lesley University, Seattle University, Seton Hall and Hofstra University.
+Our graduates pursue successful careers in a wide range of industries and advanced degrees in areas such as English, education, and creative writing.

 - Public Relations

 - Broadcast Media